EverettBerry/dotfiles/README.md

 # Problems
 1. I think the zsh config script auto sets the PATH which may make it wrong in some cases - check the PATH in the .zsrhc if there are problems
-2. The default theme (light solarized vs. dark) is wrong on linux systems (something to do with GNOME terminal settings.
-The result is that you have to use f5 to change to the correct setting in vim
-3. Copy mode is kinda fucked - just need to figure out how to use it properly
+2. Copy mode is kinda fucked - just need to figure out how to use it properly
+3. Switching light vs dark colors is kinda screwy too, improve this a little
+4. Set up auto indenting in VIM based on file type (maybe find a plugin?)

 # Common TMUX commands
 1. Resize windows with keyboard: CTRL B + ALT <arrow key> (something extra required on Mac)

+# Changing light and dark colorschemes
+1. Set background to light in vimrc
+2. Change terminal profile to use light or dark (GUI option for iTERM, ./set_light or ./set_dark)